arnispk/Guidelines/versioning/README.md

 ## Version numbers
 1. Given a version number MAJOR.MINOR.PATCH, increment the:
-  - MAJOR version when incompatible changes have been made,
+  - MAJOR version when major changes have been made,
   - MINOR version when functionality has been added in a backwards-compatible manner
   - PATCH version for backwards-compatible bug fixes.